SAM.gov Registration Guide 2026: Complete Step-by-Step Process

 - Individual

-Step 4: Enter Core Data
+Step 4: Enter Core Business Data

 This section captures your fundamental business information:

 Legal business name.
 Enter exactly as it appears on IRS records.
 Double-check spelling, punctuation, and spacing.
+This is the number one source of SAM.gov registration failures.

 Physical address.
 Use your actual business location with proper USPS formatting.
 The system validates this against official databases.